 Xuan Thuy National Park

-Vietnam has chosen Lu-Ngan islets to be inscribed on the list of international ecological zones to be protected and preserved and this has become Xuan Thuy Ramsar Reserve.
-The alluvial plain of Lu-Ngan islets has also been chosen by the Vietnamese Government to be included on the list of the National Natural Conservancy Zone.
+Vietnam has chosen the Lu-Ngan islets to be inscribed on the list of international ecological zones to be protected and preserved, and they have become the Xuan Thuy Ramsar Reserve.
+The alluvial plain of the Lu-Ngan islets has also been designated by the Vietnamese Government for inclusion in the National Natural Conservancy Zone list.

 Benthos is also plentiful in Xuan Thuy Ramsar.
-Fish, shrimps and crabs provide the main income of the local community.
+Fish, shrimp, and crabs provide the main source of income for the local community.
 From November to April, it is a meeting place for tens of thousands of birds migrating from the north.

 Kem Trong

-In addition, when coming to Kem Trong, you can visit some beautiful places such as: Bong Mountain, Vong Mountain, Dragon Mountain on the right bank.
-On the other side of the Day River, there are Rua Mountain, Co Dong Mountain, Trinh Tiet Mountain… On Trinh Tiet Mountain there is an ancient pagoda.
+In addition, when visiting Kem Trong, you can visit beautiful places such as Bong Mountain, Vong Mountain, and Dragon Mountain on the right bank.
+On the other side of the Day River, there are Rua Mountain, Co Dong Mountain, Trinh Tiet Mountain… On Trinh Tiet Mountain, there is an ancient pagoda.
 The people here believe that the pagoda gathers the spiritual energy of heaven and earth.

 Sacred temples and pagodas